girona

 Language:

-Girona, a city in Catalonia, Spain, predominantly features two official languages: Catalan and Spanish.
-Catalan, a Romance language, is the most widely spoken and is used in public life, media, and schools.
-Spanish, the national language of Spain, is also commonly spoken and understood.
-Additionally, due to tourism and immigration, English and French are also spoken to a lesser extent.
+Catalan and Spanish are the most commonly spoken languages in Girona, a city in Spain's northeastern Catalonia region.
+Catalan, a Romance language, is the official language of Catalonia and is widely used in public life, education, and media.
+Spanish, the official language of Spain, is also widely spoken and understood.
+Additionally, due to tourism and immigration, other languages such as English and French may also be heard.